 - Pearls fit perfectly in the tradition of ‘something old, something new, something borrowed, something blue.
 Especially when you get your string from your mother, that string has a great emotional value.

-Pearls on your wedding day bring bad luck?
+Do pearls on your wedding day bring bad luck?

 According to other sources, you should avoid wearing them at your wedding.
 They look like tears and tears bring back luck.
 Then the old mother-in-law story: when you get your wedding pearls from your mother-in-law, be careful, they will bring tears!